Astros vs. Angels Player Props Betting Odds

-Player prop bet options for Yordan Alvarez, Shohei Ohtani and others are listed when the Houston Astros host the Los Angeles Angels at Minute Maid Park on Friday at 8:10 PM ET.
+Player props can be found for Yordan Alvarez and Shohei Ohtani, among others, when the Houston Astros host the Los Angeles Angels at Minute Maid Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!